Nursing and Boarding Care Home Survey and Complaint Inspection Findings

 - View the federal Medicare website for nursing home comparisons

-- Surveys are always unannounced and typically conducted over a period of several days.
+- Surveys may include complaint investigations, are always unannounced and typically are conducted over a period of several days.
 Surveys can be conducted on weekdays, evenings and nights as well as on weekends and holidays.

-- Surveyors are health care professionals such as registered nurses, dietitians, and sanitarians.
+- Surveyors are health care professionals such as registered nurses, dietitians, and social workers.

-- A survey report is sent to the nursing home after each survey.
+- A survey report is sent to the nursing home after each survey and at the top of the report it will be noted if complaint allegations were investigated with the survey.

-- If standards are not met, then the nursing home must submit a plan of correction to the Division.
+- If standards are not met, then the nursing home must submit a plan of correction to MDH.
 This plan of correction must include information on how and when the problem was corrected, as well as how it will be prevented in the future.
-Facilities have the right to appeal any deficiencies found during a survey through an informal dispute resolution process.
+Facilities have the right to informally appeal any deficiencies found during a survey through an informal dispute resolution process.

 - In some cases, a follow-up survey is made to verify that corrections have been made.